MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-flowfields-and-flowfilters.md

 ms.author: solsen
 ---

-# Create FlowFields and FlowFilters
+# Creating FlowFields and FlowFilters

-This topic describes the procedure and the properties used to create FlowFields and FlowFilters.
+This article describes the procedure and the properties used to create FlowFields and FlowFilters.

 A FlowField performs a set of calculations and displays the results immediately.
 A FlowFilter displays the results based on the user input to calculate the filtered values that will affect the calculation of a FlowField.
 The FlowFields and FlowFilters are not physical fields; these fields act as a virtual field which does not actually exist in the database.
 They are a description of a calculation and a location for the result to be displayed which is typically derived in the [CalcFormula Property](properties/devenv-calcformula-property.md).

-For more information about the FlowField type, see [FlowFields](devenv-flowfields.md), and for more information about the FlowFilter type, see [FlowFilter Overview](devenv-flowfilter-overview.md).
+For more information about the FlowField type, see [FlowFields overview](devenv-flowfields.md), and for more information about the FlowFilter type, see [FlowFilter Overview](devenv-flowfilter-overview.md).

 <!--
 ### Example scenarios